Akr4ta/akrata-icon-theme/README.md

 Icon theme that combines BeautyLine, Sweet, Papirus, Adwaita, and Candy, harmonized with the Catppuccin Mocha color palette.
 * BeautyLine for the majority of the icons,
-* Papirus and Adwaita for panel and file manager icons,
+* Adwaita for panel and file manager icons,
 * Candy to replace some app icons,
 * Sweet for the cursor and folder themes,
 * Catppuccin Mocha as the color reference.